STAMP-project/dbug/reg4/README.md

 Issue: http://jira.xwiki.org/browse/XWIKI-13847
 Create button not available for users which only have edit rights on a subtree in the wiki (and not on the whole wiki).

-To reproduce:
-* remove edit rights from XWiki.XWikiAllGroup on a wiki
-* create a user
-* give edit right to this user on the Sandbox subtree (page and children)
-* login with the new user
-* go to Sandbox.WebHome

 Expected result:
 * the user should see the Create button in the Page content menu, so that he can create pages in the subtree, where he has the rights